EEP-Labs/ansible-roles-repository/docs/index.md

 It's important to maintain a set of reusable tools and conventions to deploy web application and stuff, like directory structure, database permissions, user home directory and web server configuration.

+The procedures are categorized as follow

-Exist a lot of tools to do that, we have chosen [Ansible](http://ansible.com) since it's written in Python and does not require to install nothing server side but Python itself.
+ - Server configuration: exist a lot of tools to do that, we have chosen [Ansible](http://ansible.com) since it's written in Python and does not require to install nothing server side but Python itself.
 There are some drawbacks in this tool but up to now has done its job.
 If you want a little introduction there is a page [here](ansible.md)

+- Deploy procedure: we have chosen [Fabric](fabric.md)

 Convention
 ----------